ym2805/XIM-GSAPP-Fa20/src/projects/Fall_2020/The Great Outdoors.md

 Final Project XIM Fall 2020

+Team: Yuan Chen, Jiajie Zhao, Xian Wu, Ziang Tang

 # The Great Outdoor
-# D Outdoor

-CHECK LIST
-For your final image, follow the abstract naming convention: ProgramAbbreviation CriticLastName StudentName1 StudentName2 FA20 ImageNumber ImageTitle.ext Example: VS_BST Ames KenBohen JamieSmith FA20 01 section.PNG.
-Not that since this a  visual studies course and tech elective you will use VS_BST as the program abbreviation.
-You will be presenting through a combination of your GitHub write + live Scout exploration.
-No pdf or slide deck needed.
-Send me your zipped design spaces by the end of the day on Sunday if you want your design space hosted on AWS (rather then locally) for the final.
-Send a concise tile for you project that we can use for the url.
-It will be scout.kpfui.dev/?project=YOU_PROJECT_NAME.
-If you don't have it ready by the end of day Sunday, that is fine, just host locally for the final and then send us your design space after.
-I just want to make sure that everyone has a permanent url to use after the class.

-Achieve the extreme urban comfort of outdoor public spaces and explore their relationship to the building typologies and urban fabric layout during Pandemic. ne sentence that summarize you project.
+***Achieve the extreme urban comfort of outdoor public spaces and explore their relationship to the building typologies and urban fabric layout during Pandemic.***

 ![description]()

+The introduction image indicates that the design computational model involved with five different aspects that we think public space will influence the whole city fabric in the future.
+The street pattern, urban density, walkability, sunlight exposure, and public space programs.

 <br />